kartoFlane/superluminal2/readme_developers.txt

       The manifest files will be embedded to prevent VirtualStore redirection. http://www.codeproject.com/Articles/17968/Making-Your-Application-UAC-Aware

+  "src/"
+    The source code of the application

+    "java/"
+      Uncompiled Java files which constitute the editor (package explanation below)

+    "resources/"
+      Various resources that are embedded in the compiled .jar file, and used by the program.

 ===============================================================
 General explanation of source code packages and their contents: